ssdeanx/DevKit-AI/docs/03-core-concepts.md

-# Core Concepts: The Agentic Workflow
+# Core Concepts: The Agentic Workflow & Memory Architecture

 DevKit AI Pro is built on an **agentic architecture**.
-Instead of a single, monolithic AI model, your requests are handled by a team of specialized AI agents, each with a unique purpose, persona, and skillset.
-Understanding this workflow is key to mastering the application.
+Instead of a single, monolithic AI model, your requests are handled by a team of specialized AI agents.
+This is coupled with a sophisticated, multi-tiered memory system inspired by human cognition.

 ---